 - Jackknifing accidents: When a truck driver applies the wrong brakes or tries to make an emergency stop, jackknifing can occur.
-This is caused when the trailer being towed moves at a higher speed than the tractor pulling it, causing the trailer to slide around at an angle, similar to a jackknife when it is opened.
+This is caused when the trailer being towed moves at a higher speed than the tractor pulling it, causing it to slide around at an angle, similar to a jackknife when opened.
 This type of accident can also cause the truck to roll over.
 Because surrounding motor vehicles on the road have little time to react and get out of the way of a jackknifing truck, it can result in severe injuries.

 - Underride accidents: This type of accident is the most deadly, causing fatalities each year.
 It is caused when the truck stops suddenly and the vehicle behind slides underneath.

-- Blind spot accidents: Big rigs have blind spots on all sides of the truck, including a large blind spot along both sides.
+- Blindspot accidents: Big rigs have blind spots on all sides of the truck, including a large blind spot along both sides.
 Unfortunately, if a passenger vehicle is riding in one of those blind spots when the truck driver decides to change lanes, it can cause an accident.